EL SALVADOR EL CIPRES

 Since 2019 when we first visited Tomas at his farm on the slopes of the Llamatepec Volcano in northern El Salvador, this coffee has been a standout in our line-up.
 Expect a funky, fruit-forward cup that coats the mouth with strawberry wine gum goodness - if you've never had a natural processed coffee before, it's about as far from a typical supermarket blend as you can get!

-If you like sweet and fruity coffees as a cafetière, filter/aeropress, or even a truly kaleidoscopic espresso, this coffee is for you - a real Pick n' Mix.
+If you like sweet and fruity brews as a cafetière, filter/aeropress, or even a truly kaleidoscopic espresso, this one is for you - a real Pick n' Mix.
+Taste notes are strawberry, wine gums, and caramel in this natural processed coffee.

 ABOUT EL CIPRES